If you’ve read the seven previous posts, your reaction could be any or all of the following:

 Working on your side starts with transparency.
 Nearly all of the pitfalls I’ve described have their roots in secrecy.
 Distributors never reveal their costs or profit margins.
 They ask you to partner with them, open your books, but never reveal theirs!

 At LPS, we don’t bill for our managed services.
-We make our money off the profit margins of the items we buy for you.
+We make our money from the profit margins of the items we buy for you.
 Others charge $2,500 or more per month for their basic service which cover only a portion of what we do!
 Our standing offer to our managed service clients is to make our actual costs and margins available at any time on request.

 If your contract is coming up for renewal in the next 12 months, LPS can help prepare you for the upcoming negotiations.
 Has your vendor been living up to the terms of the contract?
 LPS can certainly help you figure that out by evaluating audit data.
 At the end of year when your hot list prices change, LPS can help you decide if the price increases reflect what is going on in the market.

-Only if you require a written agreement.
+No, we don't, but will enter into one if you require a written agreement.
 A confidentiality agreement to ensure that your data stays private is advised.
 We expect to earn your business every day.
 If we don’t do the job and save you money, we don’t deserve your patronage.

 In the lab industry, big distributors are essential.
-They have cavernous warehouses and are exceptionally good at getting you what you need for your lab.
+They have cavernous warehouses, and are exceptionally good at getting you what you need for your lab.
 You’ve probably been doing business with them for many years and may have a sales rep you trust.

 The problem is that in a market that is growing at 2 - 4% per year, these distributors have promised shareholders double-digit growth.
-Forty percent of this market is big pharma.
+Forty percent of their market is big pharma.
 If you aren’t spending over $200,000 in lab supplies with your distributor and have no contract, you are their ONLY source for raising profit margins.
 Having a sales rep won’t help.

 Although LPS counts some of the largest labs in the U.S. among its clients, our business is focused on the small to midsize labs.
 Our business model is working on your side of the negotiating table to get:

-A fair price.
+1. A fair price.

-A vendor who values and respects you.
+2. A vendor who values and respects you.

-Stress free easy ordering.
+3. Stress free easy ordering.

 We couldn’t agree more.